 This course develops proficiency of basic skills, rules, and strategies in basketball and soccer.
 Each sport is emphasized for one half of the semester.
-(PE majors only)
+(PE majors/LBS PE Concentration majors only)

 PE 248 Introduction to Outdoor Education/Camping (1) (F, S)